The blessing of heavenly promptings

 I was a bit taken aback by this prompting because I did not know what I would do with such a stuffed animal.
 I do have a tradition of purchasing a large stuffed animal for each of my grandchildren (21 and counting).
 However, I had already given each of my grandchildren a stuffed animal and my children advised/warned me in no uncertain terms that one stuffed animal per grandchild is enough.

-My niece, Darcy called to let me know that her mom (i.e. my sister Joyce) had just been diagnosed with stage 4 colon cancer.
+My niece, Darcy, called to let me know that her mom (my sister Joyce) had just been diagnosed with Stage 4 colon cancer.
 Darcy told me that Joyce wanted to receive a priesthood blessing and asked if I could perform the blessing the following morning.
 I told Darcy that I would be honored to give my big sister a priesthood blessing.

 That night, as I was lying wide awake in bed and trying to process such horrible news I received a quiet yet powerful heavenly nudge: Give the stuffed animal to Joyce.
 I quickly got out of bed, removed the sloth from our closet and placed it on the floor by my shoes so that I would not forget about it come morning.